 - 1/3 cup water

 - Slice the meat into 1/4″ thick strips of bite sized pieces.
 Put in a bowl and sprinkle with 1 Tbs of soy sauce and sherry, mix together, and let sit for a quick marinade.

 - Slice the broccoli into florets.
 Slice any thick stems into 1/4″ pieces.

 - Mix together the cornstarch, water, 4 tsp soy sauce, sesame oil, ginger, and garlic.
 If you want it spicy, add some red pepper flakes, 1/2 tsp or so.

-Heat 2 Tbs of oil in a skillet over medium high.
-When it’s hot, cook the beef in it, stirring frequently.
+- Heat 2 Tbs of oil in a skillet over medium high.
+When it’s hot, add the beef, stirring frequently.
 Cooked meat will only take a minute or two.
 Raw meat should cook in 3-4 minutes.
 Remove the meat.